 Marti: Yeah, there are some from that session, I had 4 songs on that record, but I probably wrote, for that record, I think that I wrote 9 or 10 songs.
 And they are all demoed, and some of them don’t have quiet finished lyrics, but, one of those songs from Nine Lives was a song we ended up, we finished it and we re-wrote the words for this Charlie’s Angels movie that came out, we had a piece in there, but that was from the Nine Lives experience (When the Monkey Comes / Angel’s Eye).

-The BackBurner: Did you wrote a song called “Loretta” with them?
+The BackBurner: Did you write a song called “Loretta” with them?

 The BackBurner: We can’t get enough of that man, we hope they get released and that you keep writing with them, thank you for your time, it’s been amazing talking to you.

-But most importantly, while he doubts the band will be interested in doing another album, he is open to writing and producing new tracks with them, and admits missing working with Joe!
+But most importantly, while he doubts the band will be interested in doing another album, he is open to writing and producing new tracks with them, and admits missing working with Joe Perry!